-Of course, you might be saying – it’s a kids’ camera, man, what are you on about!
-Well, I agree and that leads me to the next problem.
+Of course, you might be saying – it’s a kids’ camera, man; what are you on about?
+Well, I agree, and that leads me to the next problem.

 The Vtech Kidizoom Duo is not an easy camera to use.
-For instance, the Kidizoom is burdened with multi-tier menus and 12 separate control points – some of which integrate multiple functions.
+For instance, the Kidizoom is burdened with multi-tier menus and twelve separate control points – some of which integrate multiple functions.
 As a result, the Kidizoom Due is no easier to use than my wife’s Sony A5000.

 And then there’s the bare-bones kid’s digital camera I reviewed years ago.
-Although it suffers terrible image quality and lacks the Kidizoom’s extensive feature set, it’s smaller, cheaper, and far easier to use.
+Although it suffers terrible image quality and lacks Kidizoom’s extensive feature set, it’s smaller, cheaper, and far easier to use.

 The Kidizoom Duo is a well-built product with a huge feature set.
 Unfortunately, its rather complicated user interface risks alienating younger children.
 On the other hand, older kids will likely be turned off by Kidizoom’s cartoonish design, poor photo quality, and abysmal video resolution.